 Cryptography is the science of protecting in formation.
-In addition to encryption for protecting information against unintentional dis closure, cryptology also addresses protections such as: Proving identity of origin through authentication, integrity of content through checksums and digital signatures, protocols to secure distributed computation, secret sharing, and electronic payments, watermarking or fingerprinting of information, electronic gam bling.
-This course will attempt to cover the various kinds of protections that can be given to information, and the variety of tools that can be used to provide these services.
-In addition, applications to real systems will be dis cussed, using examples from electronic commerce systems, the world wide web, and distributed file systems. (spring) Prerequisite: CS 101 or CS 103, MATH 160 or its equivalent
+In addition to encryption for protecting information against unintentional closure, cryptology also addresses protections such as: Proving identity of origin through authentication, integrity of content through checksums and digital signatures, protocols to secure distributed computation, secret sharing, and electronic payments, watermarking fingerprinting or information, electronic gam bling.
+This course will attempt to cover the various kinds of protections that can be given to information, and the variety of tools that can be used to these services. provide In addition, applications to real systems will be dis cussed, using examples from electronic commerce systems, the world wide web, and distributed file systems. (spring)

+Prerequisite: MATH 160 or MATH 122 or equivalent

-CS 380 Data Structures and Algorithms 3 credits
+Data Structures and Algorithms 3 credits

 This course provides students with important aspects of data structures, including introduce tory data structures as well as advanced data structures and algorithms, the connection be tween data structures and their algorithms, analysis algorithms complexity, and presentation of data structures using object-oriented language.
-Topics includes complexity analysis, linked lists, stacks and queues, recursion, binary trees, graphs, sorting, and hashing. (fall) Prerequisite: CS 270 or its equivalent
+Topics includes complexity analysis, linked lists, stacks and queues, recursion, binary trees, graphs, sorting, and hashing. (fall) Prerequisite: CS 270 or its equivalent imation, sound, constraints, and networking capabilities.
+We start with Python programming language, and will cover the design principles, software engineering and control/state aspects of developing a highend video game by using Pygame and Unity.